vjelic/madengine-glog-fork/docs/madengine-cli-guide.md

 The `madengine-cli` is the next-generation CLI interface that replaces and enhances the original distributed CLI.
 It provides a modern, user-friendly interface with rich terminal output, better error handling, and improved workflow management.

+madengine is designed to work within the **MAD (Model Automation and Dashboarding) package**, which serves as a comprehensive model hub containing Docker configurations, scripts, and adopted AI models.
+The CLI automatically discovers available models from the MAD repository structure to enable selective building and execution.

 ## Features

 🚀 **Modern Design**: Built with Typer for excellent CLI experience and Rich for beautiful terminal output